ConorFogarty/Programming-progression/README.md

-# Programming-progression
-This repository contains some code I was working on earlier this week
+This repository contains code that I have worked on during my time in NUI Galway.
+It is to track my programming progression.